docksal/docksal/docs/content/troubleshooting/common-issues.md

 This usually happens on Linux because the default Apache server bind to `0.0.0.0:80` and `0.0.0.0:443` (all IPs).
 This prevents Docksal from running properly.

-The can also be a port conflict if your computer has ever been configured to forward ports locally for development.
+There can also be a port conflict if your computer has ever been configured to forward ports locally for development.

 ### How to resolve